 Alanna’s death impacted our family, but also her school family and community, beyond the scope of a few days of assigned counseling and meetings for her classmates and their families.
 More was needed, and I know Alanna would want her friends, extended family and strangers alike to feel better and have the support she herself would definitely give; through hugs and kind words, that was her way.

 Alanna’s life added joy to the lives of family, friends, and strangers, inspiring me to continue a legacy of love and service in her honor.

 I serve the grieving and those that care for them; though I would much prefer to have this call on my life through another method, I have the call nonetheless.
 I know that in my service of helping grievers heal I am healing also, and I know Alanna would want that.

 Professional Keynote Speaker, Trainer, Author & Minister

-I work with caregiver and service associations providing tools to prevent compassion fatigue and burnout through self-care, allowing them to continue to serve well.
-For schools, businesses, organizations, and churches I help them create a safe landing space and continued care for those returning to their communities after a grief event.
-I also serve grievers directly as well inspiring them with a message of Hope and Healing, and how to return to the ‘world’ (family, friends, work, etc) and remain productive in their post-grief-event state.
+I work with schools, businesses, organizations, and churches, helping them create a safe landing space and continued care for those returning to their communities after a grief event.
+I serve grievers directly as well with a message of Hope and Healing, how to return to the ‘world’ (family, friends, work, etc) and remain productive in their post-grief-event state.